very affordable DIY faux wood beams…

 BAD PICTURE ALERT BELOW…but you can kind of see the “sistered” 2×4’s in this image if you look closely.
 You can also see the ends of the 2×4’s sitting in the joist hangers.
 Finally, check out those red poles sitting beneath either end of the 2×4’s.
 Those are telescoping work poles, and they were pretty clutch for completing this project (and have helped us in numerous others).

-4. Cut the faux wood beams to length.
+4. Cut the faux wooden beams to length.

 5. Install the faux beams.

 So come on!
 Faux-get about it!
-Give these faux beams a try.
+Consider giving faux wood ceiling beams a try.
 We “wood” love to see how they turn out if you do!